 Throttle Body Location

-The throttle body is most often located on the intake manifold at the big hose from the turbocharger or air filter.
+The throttle body is often located on the intake manifold at the big hose from the turbocharger or air filter.

 Usually, aluminum is used for the manufacture of the throttle body.
 The location of the throttle body can be a little different for different vehicles.